 You could return to the comfort of straightness at any minute, so they don’t want their sexual integrity marred by trusting you.

-In other news, gay monosexists have no concept of monogamy.
+In other news, gay and lesbian monosexists have no concept of monogamy.

 Fear of impulsivity rationalizes monosexism again and again.

 Bi/pansexuals can’t be trusted because they are read as free radicals of orientation, ready to opt out of their current community as soon as a more appealing offer comes along, or merely unable to resist whatever fulfillment that can only be provided by a different gender.

 Trust issues are trust issues no matter how you slice it.